dankamongmen/notcurses/README.md

 <details>
   <summary>Does it work with hardware terminals?</summary>
   With the correct <code>TERM</code> value, many hardware terminals are supported.
-The VT100 is sadly unsupported due to its extensive need for delays.
 In general, if the terminfo database entry indicates mandatory delays, Notcurses will not currently support that terminal properly.
 It's known that Notcurses can drive the VT320 and VT340, including Sixel graphics on the latter.